 Traditional forms of marketing no longer create steady streams of potential buyers or sellers.
 We can’t rely on handing out business cards, printed trifold brochures, or branded yard signs to sell houses.

-The bulk of business in our high-tech era is generated online.
+In our high-tech era, we generate most of our business online.
 Digital marketing is what brings in the majority of new prospects.

 The secret is this: Your website is the key to your success in lead generation.